Syndromically grouped real-time PCR

-Fast-track diagnostics produces syndromically grouped real-time PCR multiplex kits that serve the clinical need, this is important because a clinical examination alone cannot easily distinguish between viral, bacterial or other infections – PCR can!
+Fast Track Diagnostics produce syndromically grouped real-time PCR multiplex kits that serve the clinical need.
+A clinical examination alone cannot easily distinguish between viral, bacterial or other infections, whereas PCR can!

-Imagine a typical scenario where a person feels ill and goes to the doctor for a diagnosis.
-If the doctor is concerned about the patient’s symptoms and overall presentation further investigation will be necessary.
-A sample is taken and a test is often ordered from the lab based on what the Doctor expects to be the most likely pathogenic cause of the illness.
-If the test comes back negative, a second test must be ordered, if it also comes back negative a third or more, until a positive result is found.
+Imagine a typical scenario where an individual feels unwell and seeks a Doctor for a diagnosis.
+If the Doctor is concerned about the patient’s symptoms and their wellbeing, then further investigation is necessary.
+In this case, a sample is taken and a test is often ordered from the lab based on what the Doctor expects to be the most likely pathogenic cause of the illness.
+If the test comes back negative, a second test must be ordered, and so on until a positive result is found.

-This cycle of repeat testing is bad for the patient, frustrating, wastes time, reagents and money and the patient remains untreated waiting for a diagnosis – possibly getting sicker.
-Worse yet, the patient could be prescribed unnecessary medication before the test results are confirmed, like antibiotics for a viral illness.
+This cycle of repeat testing is bad for the patient, frustrating, wasting time, reagents and money, and moreover the patient remains untreated waiting for a diagnosis – possibly becoming sicker.
+Worse yet, the patient may be prescribed unnecessary medication before the test results are confirmed, such as antibiotics for a viral illness.

-Now imagine the same scenario BUT the doctor can order a test from the lab covering all probable pathogenic causes – virus, bacteria, fungi or parasite - at the same time, in one run – this is syndromic real-time PCR multiplex testing.
-It saves time, resources, reagents and money, but most importantly it is better for the patient because a fast clinical diagnosis reduces morbidity and the risk of mortality - particularly in high risk immunocompromised hospital cases like transplant patients, or the elderly and the young.
+Imagine the same scenario, but the Doctor is able to order a test from the lab which covers all probable pathogenic causes - virus, bacteria, fungi or parasite - at the same time, in one run... this is syndromic real-time PCR multiplex testing.
+It saves time, resources, reagents and money.
+Most importantly, however, it is better for the patient as a fast clinical diagnosis reduces morbidity and the risk of mortality, particularly in high risk immunocompromised hospital cases like transplant patients, or the young and elderly.

 The severity of viruses, viral load and antibiotic resistance

-Data shows that the pathogenic load is often related to the severity of the illness, for example with pneumonia, so where an understanding of the viral load or level of infection is critical, we offer quantitative tests too.
+Data shows that the pathogenic load is often related to the severity of the illness, e.g. pneumonia.
+Where an understanding of the viral load or level of infection is critical, we also offer quantitative tests.
 The quantification is possible using either quantification standards supplied with the kit or a cycler specific formula.

-Another benefit of rapid diagnosis with Fast-track diagnostic kits is that it can help avoid the development of antibiotic resistance by allowing pathogen specific treatment - as many as 75% of all antibiotic doses are prescribed for acute respiratory tract infections.
-Of these, most are caused by viruses not bacteria.
+Another benefit of rapid diagnosis with Fast Track Diagnostics kits is that it can help avoid the development of antibiotic resistance by allowing pathogen specific treatment.
+As many as 75% of all antibiotic doses are prescribed for acute respiratory tract infections.
+Of these, most are caused by viruses, not bacteria.